Vikas-Barthwal-Data-Analyst-Intern/Analyzing-Spotify-and-YouTube-Songs-Using-Python-MySQL/README.md

 ## Task 7 : Write an SQL query to solve the given problem statement.
 Spotify's most loved song tracks are to be declared soon.
 Help Spotify choose the top 5 most streamed+youtube viewed song track.

+## All the queries to solve the above mentioned problem statements :

 ```python
 ##code